canada-ca/canada-ca.github.io/_posts/2020-07-30-design-research-during-pandemic.md

 We prioritized our work based on which areas would deliver the biggest improvement to digital service delivery.
 In the very early days, we worked with Health Canada and the Public Health Agency of Canada to test a revised information architecture for COVID-19 topics.
 We also improved existing content to reduce the demand on call centres.

-In the following weeks, we collaborated with other departments on larger research studies that have helped shape some of the biggest economic relief programs we’ve seen in our lifetime.
+In the following weeks, we collaborated with other departments on larger research studies that have helped shape the communications and delivery of some of the biggest economic relief programs we’ve seen in our lifetime.

 ## 3. COVID-time: Adapting our timelines to days not weeks